Introduction to tables

 - Table names must be unique per dataset.

-- The console and the classic BigQuery web UI support copying only one table at a time.
+- The Google Cloud console supports copying only one table at a time.

-- When copying tables, the destination dataset must reside in the same location as the table being copied.
+- When you copy tables, the destination dataset must reside in the same location as the table being copied.
 For example, you cannot copy a table from an EU-based dataset to a US-based dataset.

-- When exporting table data, the only supported destination is Cloud Storage.
+- When you export table data, the only supported destination is Cloud Storage.

 Quotas and limits apply to the different types of jobs you can run against tables, including: